DataDog/integrations-core/weblogic/README.md

 ### Configuration

-1. Edit the `weblogic.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your weblogic performance data.
+1. Edit the `weblogic.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Weblogic performance data.
    See the [sample weblogic.d/conf.yaml][3] for all available configuration options.

    This check has a limit of 350 metrics per instance.
 The number of returned metrics is indicated when running the Datadog Agent [status command][4].